 I take a trip to Artscroll and sit down with the graphic designer, the editor, and work work work on every page every layout.
 It is a tedious and never-ending job.
 I remind anyone I meet never to allow me to do this again.

 I bake 6 batches of Kaas Potjes.
 I want to get the filling/dough ratio perfect.
 It is not fun.
 Not when you have to.
 My kids are in heaven though.
 Kaas Potjes in July??
 Who knew??
 I am therefore temporarily forgiven for neglecting them while spending every breathing moment with Microsoft Word (aka the enemy).

 I write my intros to every chapter, each one takes energy and time.
 I dream of books and words chasing me.

 August I get a manuscript in the mail.
 It is real and tangible.
 My work, in print.
-After a moment of giddiness I get to work.
+After a moment of giddiness, I get to work.
 Time to read, read, read, and find as many mistakes as I can.
-I print a few copies and give one to my sister-in-law (who is a English teacher) to read, one to a friend and one to Jenna (who reads like a computer).
+I print a few copies and give one to my sister-in-law (who is an English teacher) to read, one to a friend and one to Jenna (who reads like a computer).
 We all get to work.
 Changes get penciled in and then emailed to the editor.

 We finalize on the biography and endpaper of the book (the inside pages where I write a dedication to my children)

 Rabbi Gavriel Saunders helps me summarize the book for the back cover and does a wonderful job at it.

 We all read read read again until our eyes glaze over and words are swimming in front of us.

 I receive my first copy and my heart skips a beat as I hold it.
 I guess it was all worth it, after all.